Custom FlexRIO Adapter Module Development | FlexRIO Application Development

 Client: A large company involved in C4ISR

-At maximum throughput, the Aedis systems needed to consume and produce more than about 800 MB/s/slot.
+At maximum throughput, the AEDIS systems needed to consume and produce more than about 800 MB/s/slot.

 Background

 A large company involved in C4ISR was developing a system for a new high-speed digital sensor device.
 Viewpoint was contracted to build a test system used in design validation and ultimately endurance testing of the sensor.
 Since the sensor was a component of a larger system which was being developed at the same time, another test system was created to simulate the sensor by feeding signals into the system.
+This ability to use HIL testing for both the sensor and the downstream sensor electronics enabled parallel development, thus saving time and reducing schedule.

 Challenge

 Both the amount of data and the frequencies of the various digital signals were nearly at the limit of hardware capabilities.
 At maximum throughput, the systems needed to consume during record and produce during playback about 800 MB/s/slot.
 The FPGA clock on the FlexRIO had to run up to 300 MHz.
-The skew between triggers for data transmission needed to be less than 5 ns even between multiple FlexRIO cards even when the parallel data paths has inherent skews associated with the sensor.
+The skew between triggers for data transmission needed to be less than 5 ns even between multiple FlexRIO cards even when the parallel data paths have inherent skews associated with the sensor.
 Finally, the systems needed to handle clocks that might be out-of-phase.

 Achieving these requirements required significant engineering design in the face of multiple possible roadblocks, any one of which could have eliminated a successful outcome.

 Furthermore, as usual, the development timeline was tight.
 In this case, it was a very tight 3 months.
+Basing the solution on our AEDIS platform was critical to meeting this challenge.

 Viewpoint’s Solution